BootcampersCollective/Coders-Workshop/README.md

 ## About

->A Meetup© where programmers can develop problem solving skills & improve their technical communication.
+A meetup where programmers can develop problem solving skills & improve their technical communication.

 The format is simple: